 - leave for 24 hours stirring occasionally

-After 24 hours, sterilise plastic carbonated drinks bottles – 10 x 1 litre lemonade/pop bottles are ideal – and strain jugfuls of the liquor through a sieve or muslin cloth into the bottles and screw the plastic tops on firmly.
+After 24 hours, sterilise plastic carbonated drinks bottles – 10 x 1 litre lemonade/pop bottles are ideal – and strain jugfuls of the liquor through a sieve or muslin cloth into the bottles and screw the plastic tops on gently to allow some of the excessive CO2 to escape while keeping other contaminants out.

-Leave for a week and the naturally occurring yeast on the elderflower heads begins to ferment with the sugar creating a very weak alcohol content but lots of carbon dioxide.
+Leave for a week while the naturally occurring yeast on the elderflower heads begins to ferment with the sugar creating a very weak alcohol content but lots of carbon dioxide – when the fermentation has begun you will see bubbles racing up to the top of the bottles.
+Eventually the bubbles will slow down.
+This is then the time to firmly screw the tops on and leave to build up a little more fizz.

 Lots of CO2 = Big Elderflower Fizz